openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

 Cluster policies
 ~~~~~~~~~~~~~~~~

 The correlation logic implemented by the GSE plugins is policy-based.
-It is the
-cluster policies which define how the GSE plugins infer the health status of a
+The cluster policies define how the GSE plugins infer the health status of a
 cluster.

 By default, two policies are defined: